-Prescott-Russell, April 8, 2020. – Valoris has been following the pandemic situation closely since the beginning of March following announcements by the Ontario Government.
+Prescott-Russell, April 8, 2020. – Valoris has been following the pandemic situation closely since the beginning of March, following announcements by the Ontario Government.
 We immediately put preventive measures in place and we have adapted our services to meet COVID-19 recommendations.
-Our actions are all in line with the instructions and recommendations of the federal and provincial governments, as well as the Eastern Ontario Health Unit (EOHU).
+Our actions are aligned with the instructions and recommendations of the federal and provincial governments, as well as with those of the Eastern Ontario Health Unit (EOHU).

 We were identified as an essential service by the Government of Ontario in the March 23rd announcement.
 We take this seriously by having taken the necessary steps to continue to support the community of Prescott-Russell:

 - our service centres remain open, but we greatly limit traffic by screening before granting access to a centre;

 - telework is mandatory for the majority of employees;

 - our non-essential programs and services have been cancelled or are offered by alternative means;

 - personal protective equipment has been made available to employees who must respond in person;